-Hodling simply requires patience, and though it is the antithesis to the constant search for profitable entry and exit points that trading requires, it does require a single crucial decision of when to enter the market and access to a lump sum investment.
+Hodling simply requires patience, and though it is the antithesis to the constant search for profitable entry and exit points that trading requires, it does however, require a single crucial decision of when to enter the market and access to a lump sum investment.

-Luckily there is a very sensible alternative to deciding on a single point of entry, known as cost averaging.
+If you don't want to commit to one single purchase, or don't have access to funds to do that, there is a very sensible alternative to deciding on a single point of entry, known as cost averaging.

 Cost averaging, also known as dollar cost averaging, or DCA for short, is a way to gain exposure to crypto that mitigates the risk of buying at the top of the market, by making regular, small and consistent investments over time,